 Who Founded the California Missions?

 Father Junipero Serra was a well-respected Spanish Franciscan priest.
-He worked in Mexico for seventeen years before he was put in charge of the California missions.
-That happened in 1767 when Franciscan priests took over New World missions from the Jesuit priests.
-You can read Father Serra's biography here.
+He worked at missions in Mexico for seventeen years before he was put in charge of the California missions.
+To find out more about him, read Father Serra's biography.

 How Many Missions Are There?

 Over the next 54 years, 21 California missions were started.
 They cover 650 miles along the El Camino Real (King's Highway) between San Diego and the town of Sonoma.
 Other locations were proposed and rejected and plans to build a twenty-second mission in Santa Rosa in 1827 were canceled.

 What Did People Do at the Missions?

 All of the missions raised wheat and corn.
-Many of the had vineyards and made wine.
+Many of them had vineyards and made wine.
 They also raised cattle and sheep and sold leather goods and tanned hides.
-In some places, they made soap and candles, had blacksmith shops, taught Indians to weave cloth and many other skills.
+In some places, they made soap and candles, had blacksmith shops, wove cloth, and made other products to use and sell.

 The daily schedule was strict, and everyone attended church services, Some of the missions also had choirs, where the Fathers taught the Indians how to sing Christian songs.